willemdekker/willemdekker.github.io/_drafts/time-server.md

 tags: [rasberry pi, ntpd, gps]
 ---
 # A Rasberry PI 4 timeserver.
 I have created a timeserver serving my home network the time via the NTP protocol.
-It uses a GPS receiver to get a very acurate, one part per billion deviation time.
-A Rasberry PI is a nice small computer that runs Linux and thus can run the ntp server
+The goal is to create a accurate timeserver that does not need the internet.
+Because if you do use the internet why not use the internet provided ntp servers.
+There are quite a lot of  setups where internet connectivity is intermittant or not allowed due to security reasons.
+I used a GPS receiver to receive time information(UTC) and via the PPS signal also a frequency standard.
+A Rasberry PI is a nice small computer that runs Linux and thus can run the ntp server.
-I used a configuration that does not need any internet server, so this can be used to create a time server in a network that is not connected to the internet.

 --